-- Practice answering questions in front of a mirror or with a friend.
+Before your interview, research common or interesting questions employers may ask of you.
+Practice your answers several times in front of a mirror or with a friend.

-- Dress appropriately – dressing as you would the first day on the job or even “up” a step and avoiding any extremes in hairstyle, make-up, jewelry, perfume, or after-shave.
+Dress as you would for the first day on the job or even “up” a step.
+Avoid any extremes in hairstyle, make-up, jewelry, perfume, or after-shave.

 There are two types of salary negotiations: